prasad-bhagwat/Reservoir-Sampling-Algorithm/README.md

 ### Sample Output:

 _Sample Output :_
-_The number of the twitter from beginning: 350_
+_The number of the tweets from beginning: 350_
 _Top 5 trending hashtags:_
 _USA : 3_
 _EXO : 2_
 _TheNewPainting : 1_
 _ButterflyCount : 1_
 _BarnOwl : 1_
-_The average length of the twitter is: 102.16_
+_The average length of the tweet is: 102.16_